Subscribe to updates

 Building Control Delegation Agreement

-The Cabinet was asked to consider the continuation of the delegation of Melton Borough Council's statutory Building Control Service to the Leicestershire Building Control Partnership (LBCP).
-The report detailed the background of the LBCP, the statutory duties of building control, and the impact of new regulations, including the Building Safety Regulator and the upcoming Building Safety Levy.
-The report highlighted significant recruitment challenges within the sector due to new professional competence requirements.
-It was noted that the LBCP had undergone several audits, including by the Building Safety Regulator, and an action plan was being implemented.
-The introduction of the Building Safety Levy, expected in October 2026, will place additional burdens on the LBCP, requiring updated systems and training.
-The report recommended continuing the delegation to the LBCP, citing its cost-effectiveness and stability compared to establishing an in-house service, particularly given the current regulatory landscape and staffing challenges.
+The Cabinet was scheduled to consider the continuation of the delegation of Melton Borough Council's statutory Building Control Service to the Leicestershire Building Control Partnership (LBCP).
+The report outlined the background of the LBCP, the statutory duties of Building Control, and the impact of new regulations, including the Building Safety Regulator and the upcoming Building Safety Levy.
+It noted significant recruitment challenges within the sector due to new competence requirements.
+The report also detailed audits undertaken by the LBCP and the ongoing work to address points raised.
+The introduction of the Building Safety Levy, expected in October 2026, was highlighted as placing substantial additional burdens on the LBCP, requiring updated systems and training.
+The report recommended that the Cabinet delegate the Council's statutory Building Control Service to the LBCP and authorise the Director of Place and Prosperity to sign a draft Letter of Comfort, effectively continuing the existing Delegation Agreement.

 Asset Disposal

 The Cabinet was scheduled to consider the disposal of an asset.
-The report indicated that following an assessment of the viability of converting The Cove for residential purposes, this option was no longer recommended due to parking and value for money constraints.
-The report proposed the disposal of The Cove, with preparations for sale via auction.
-It also noted that a community use option was being explored concurrently, which would need to demonstrate both deliverability and a financially favourable outcome compared to disposal.
-Authority was to be delegated to the Director for Place and Prosperity to conclude consideration of the community use and proceed with disposal if the required tests were not met.
+The report indicated that the viability of converting The Cove for residential purposes was no longer recommended due to parking and value for money constraints.
+The report proposed approving the disposal of The Cove and its preparation for sale via auction, while concurrently exploring community use options.
+For any community use option to be considered, it would need to demonstrate both deliverability and a no less favourable financial outcome than disposal.
+The Director for Place and Prosperity was to be delegated authority to conclude consideration of community use and, if the required tests were met, pursue this as an alternative to sale, otherwise proceed with the disposal.

 Attendees